RAW CHEF LEVEL ONE

 - Kitchen etiquette

-- The ingredients of the raw food pantry; flours, sweeteners, binding and setting agents
+- How to make raw flours, the range sweeteners, binding and setting agents

-- Tasting 8 different nut milks to understand the flavour profile/nut flour yield
+- Tasting 8 different nut milks to understand the flavour profile and nut flour yield

 - Making your own signature granola